-Master host:
+- Master host:

+- 2 CPUs one preprocessor one queue server

-- Preprocessor hosts: - 2 CPUs two preprocessors
+- Preprocessor hosts:

+- 2 CPUs two preprocessors

 Both hosts have two CPUs.
 Because the preprocessor host only preprocesses documents, it should take more of the load than the master host.
 The preprocessor host therefore has two preprocessors.
 The only queue server in the system and a preprocessor are running on the master host.
 Therefore, a total of three preprocessors are running.
 Since each preprocessor process should process a maximum of three threads per CPU in parallel, you can calculate the maximum pool size as follows: